sailfishos/docs.sailfishos.org/Support/Help_Articles/Collecting_Logs/Collect_Logs_with_Logcat/README.md

 ---
-title: Collecting logs with Logcat
+title: Collect Logs with Logcat
-permalink: Support/Help_Articles/Collecting_logs_with_Logcat/
+permalink: Support/Help_Articles/Collecting_Logs/Collect_Logs_with_Logcat/
-parent: Help Articles
+grand_parent: Help Articles
+parent: Collecting Logs
 layout: default
-nav_order: 300
+nav_order: 1000
 ---

 When experiencing issues related to Android applications, collecting logs might provide additional information as to what is causing the issue.
 You will need to enable the **[Developer mode](https://docs.sailfishos.org/Support/Help_Articles/Enabling_Developer_Mode/)** for this.